Skip to main content

 • Each captured monitor or video source is processed independently

-• CPU usage depends on:
+• Resource usage depends on:

 • Output resolution